 There are three major problems concerning the analysis of pseudoknotted RNAs, which depend on each other.
 First, there are only few known pseudoknots.
 Second, the prediction of pseudoknots is computationally very expensive.
-The full problem is known to be NP-hard [5], efficient algorithms exist only for restricted classes of pseudoknots.
+The full problem is known to be NP-hard (Lyngsø and Pedersen, 2000), efficient algorithms exist only for restricted classes of pseudoknots.
 And third, the reliability of the existing prediction programs is not very good.
-The main reason for the low quality of the prediction programs is that there are too few known structures where the programs can be trained on, an approach that was successfully applied to nested RNA structures (see e.g. CONTRAfold [6]).
+The main reason for the low quality of the prediction programs is that there are too few known structures where the programs can be trained on, an approach that was successfully applied to nested RNA structures (see e.g. CONTRAfold (Do et al., 2006)).
 Vice versa, the low prediction quality and the high computational costs hinder the research on pseudoknot structures.

 The most promising way out of this dilemma is to use comparative approaches for predicting pseudoknotted secondary structures.
 Since the structure is more conserved than the sequence of RNA, this requires an alignment of both sequence and structure (called sequence-structure alignment in the following).
-This has been a very successful approach for nested secondary structures, where a complete variety of practical tools (e.g. LocARNA [7], MARNA [8], FOLDALIGN [9, 10], Dynalign [11, 12] to name some) exists.
-However, there are only few approaches for sequence-structure alignment for pseudoknotted approaches (lara [13]).
-The research on this topic is far behind the computational analysis of pseudoknot structure prediction, where several approaches in varying complexity for restricted classes have been introduced [5, 14-19].
+This has been a very successful approach for nested secondary structures, where a complete variety of practical tools exists, e.g. LocARNA (Will et al., 2007), MARNA (Siebert and Backofen, 2005), FOLDALIGN (Gorodkin et al., 1997; Havgaard et al., 2007), Dynalign (Mathews and Turner, 2002; Harmanci et al., 2007).
+However, there are only few approaches for sequence-structure alignment for pseudoknotted approaches, e.g. lara (Bauer et al., 2007).
+The research on this topic is far behind the computational analysis of pseudoknot structure prediction, where several approaches in varying complexity for restricted classes have been introduced (Lyngsø and Pedersen, 2000; Rivas and Eddy, 1999; Uemura et al., 1999; Akutsu, 2000; Deogun et al., 2004; Dirks and Pierce, 2003; Reeder and Giegerich, 2004).
 All these algorithms use the properties of the restricted class in a dynamic programming approach to efficiently solve the prediction problem.